BICYCLE RIDER BAD INJURY AFTER BEING HIT BY CAR

 We are pleased that the driver at least stayed after the accident.
 Our lawyers have had too many cases where a car hits a bicycle and then the car leaves the scene to avoid responsibility for the liability – especially after the bike rider is seriously injured in the accident.

+A bike accident with a car can cause serious injuries for the person riding their bike.
 If you are injured on a bicycle hit by a car, call us for a free consultation with an experienced personal injury lawyer.
-Our attorney will explain your rights to you and make sure you are treated fairly by the insurance company.
+Our attorney will explain your rights to you, help you get your medical bills paid and reimbursed for lost income, and make sure you are treated fairly by the insurance company.